 Metfield Village Hall

 Metfield Village Hall is operated as a charity (No.304796) registered in the UK with the Charity Commission.
-The hall is administered and run entirely by volunteers comprising seven trustees and a management committee which handles the day to day running of the hall as well as organising various fund raising events including the annual Village Fete.
+The hall is administered and run entirely by volunteers comprising six trustees and a management committee which handles the day to day running of the hall as well as organising various fund raising events including the annual Village Fete.

 Metfield Village Hall was first constituted in February 1934 as a deed of trust declared by local residents, Rev. Walter Guthrie Bower, Frederick Brown, James William Burgess, Ralph George Eastaugh, Hetty Maud Fisher, John Sydney Godbold, Thomas Edwin Godbold, Albert Horatio Nelson, William Christmas Pleasants and William George Sadd.